How to transfer money securely to, from, and within Canada

 Step 1: Choose the right channel based on the amount you’re sending

-You can send money overseas through online or mobile banking, by telephone, by email, or in-person.
-Banks like RBC Royal Bank have a simplified, affordable, and convenient process for international money transfer through online banking.
+You can send money overseas through online or mobile banking, by telephone, by email, or in person.
+Banks like RBC Royal Bank have a simplified, affordable, and convenient process for international money transfers through online banking.
 If you have the recipient’s banking information handy, all it takes is a few clicks!
+Be sure to read our article for tips on how to save for the future while supporting family back home.

 Among other factors, international money transfer limits can primarily vary depending on —